Ivanov-Regularised Least-Squares Estimators over Large RKHSs and Their Interpolation Spaces: Contribution

 In this paper, we provide bounds on the squared $L^2 (P)$ error of our Ivanov-regularised least-squares estimator when the regression function comes from an interpolation space between $L^2 (P)$ and an RKHS $H$, which is separable with a bounded and measurable kernel $k$.
 We use the norm of the RKHS as our regularisation function.
 Under the weak assumption that the response variables have bounded variance, we prove a bound on the expected squared $L^2 (P)$ error of order $n^{- \beta/2}$ (Theorem \ref{tInterBound} on page \pageref{tInterBound}).
 As far as we are aware, the analysis of an estimator in this setting has not previously been considered.
 If we assume that the regression function is bounded, then we can clip the estimator and achieve an expected squared $L^2 (P)$ error of order $n^{- \beta/(1+\beta)}$ (Theorem \ref{tBddInterBound} on page \pageref{tBddInterBound}).

 Under the stronger assumption that the response variables have subgaussian errors and the regression function comes from an interpolation space between $L^\infty$ and $H$, we show that the squared $L^2 (P)$ error is of order $n^{- \beta/(1+\beta)}$ with high probability (Theorem \ref{tProbBddInterBound} on page \pageref{tProbBddInterBound}).
 For the settings in which the regression function is bounded, we use training and validation on the data in order to select the size of the constraint on the norm of our estimator.
 This gives us an adaptive estimation result which does not require us to know which interpolation space contains the regression function.
 We obtain a squared $L^2 (P)$ error of order $n^{- \beta/(1+\beta)}$ in expectation and with high probability, depending on the setting (Theorems \ref{tValInterBound} and \ref{tProbValInterBound} on pages \pageref{tValInterBound} and \pageref{tProbValInterBound}).
 In order to perform training and validation, the response variables in the validation set must have subgaussian errors.
 The expectation results for bounded regression functions are of optimal order in the sense discussed at the end of Section \ref{sIntro}.
-The results not involving validation are summarised in Table \ref{tRes}.
-The columns for which there is an $L^\infty$ bound on the regression function also make the $L^2 (P)$ interpolation assumption.
-Orders of bounds marked with $(\ast)$ are known to be optimal.

 The validation results are summarised in Table \ref{tValRes}.
 Again, the columns for which there is an $L^\infty$ bound on the regression function also make the $L^2 (P)$ interpolation assumption.
 The assumptions on the response variables relate to those in the validation set, which has $\tilde n$ data points.
 We assume that $\tilde n$ is equal to some multiple of $n$.
 Again, orders of bounds marked with $(\ast)$ are known to be optimal.